agentbeats/agentbeats/README.md

 ### Running the Demo

-To run a simple demo of the SEC-BENCH scenario (work in progress):
+To run a simple demo of the SEC-BENCH scenario:

 ```bash
 bash testing_scripts/run_sec_bench_test.sh